A mechanical model reveals that non-axisymmetric buckling lowers the energy barrier associated with membrane neck constriction: Acknowledgements

 \section{Acknowledgements}

-We would like to thank David Drubin, Jasmine Nirody, Morgan Chabanon for their feedback on the study.
-P.R. would like to acknowledge ARO W911NF1610411.
+We would like to thank David Drubin, Jasmine Nirody, and Morgan Chabanon for their feedback on the study.
+P.R. would like to acknowledge the Office of Naval Research N00014-17-1-2628.
 S.R. would like to acknowledge the Wisconsin Alumni Research Foundation (WARF) and the Grainger Institute for Engineering at UW-Madison for funding support, and thank Prof. Xiaoping Qian at UW-Madison for his advise on geometric modeling.
 M.A. would like to acknowledge the Arnold O. Beckman Postdoctoral Fellowship.
 KG would like to acknowledge NSF DMREF grant \#1729166.

 \beginsupplement